 Bill Murdoch, First Nations Health and Social Secretariat of Manitoba

-Bill facilitates public and private ICT sector investments and partnerships that enhance the Education and eHealth economic viability of potential business opportunities for First Nations in Manitoba.
-He has several IT certifications and has over 18 years experience in the IT field.
+Bill Murdoch is an FMCC Board Member.
+Bill is the IT Specialist for two First Nation organizations in Manitoba, facilitating public and private ICT sector investments and partnerships that enhance the Education and eHealth economic viability of potential business opportunities for First Nations in Manitoba.
+He has several IT certifications and has over 18 years’ experience in the IT field.
 Bill has performed several roles over the years, including Helpdesk Analyst, Independent Technical Consultant, Programmer, Manager Information Systems, Technical Instructor and IT Specialist.
 He currently conducts research, policy analysis and analytical services for Education and eHealth business opportunities.
 Facilitate Education and eHealth business requirements, solution assessment and business case development for consideration and decision making by The Manitoba First Nations School System (MFNSS), Manitoba First Nation Technical Council (MFNTC) and Chiefs Task Force on Health (CTFoH).

 Keewaytinook Okimakanak K-Net Services (Ontario)

 First Nations Education Council (Quebec)

 Atlantic Canada’s First Nations Help Desk (Nova Scotia)